 1. The agency

-The agency Book-A-Flat specialises in furnished rentals of renovated apartments to French and foreign business clientele travelling for short-term professional reasons (leases range from one month to one year).
+The agency Book-A-Flat specialises in furnished rentals of renovated apartments to French and foreign business clientele travelling for short-term professional reasons (minimum rental period of 12 months).

 The agency’s portfolio features over 2,000 renovated apartments in the centre of Paris.

 Its offices are located at 18, rue Volney in the Opéra neighbourhood.
 The agency holds a professional licence, registered under the number « Transactions » CPI 7501 2016 000 013 037 issued by the "Chambre de Commerce et d'Industrie"

 The agreement covers a period of three months from the date of signature.
 When this initial period expires, it is extended for twelve months’ duration, automatically renewable up to a maximum of ten renewals.